sgjava/motiondetector/README.md

 ![Title](images/hog.jpg)

-Using the pre-trained Haar Cascade method pedestrian detection works better when objects are smaller:
+Using the pre-trained Haar Cascade method pedestrian detection works better when objects are smaller (green is motion ROI and blue is a detected pedestrian):

 ![Title](images/cascade.jpg)